 What is the super guarantee?

-What is the SG rate?
+How is the SG rate calculated?

 To calculate the amount of SG you should expect to receive from your employer, use the ATO’s estimate my super tool.